PlanckConst/DS-A/README.md

 - DS&A
 - Mock Interview

-Happy to host free sessions to help you jump-start your journey to becoming a *strong developer* at **NO COST**
+Happy to host free sessions to help you jump-start your journey to becoming a *strong developer*